-This exemption is applicable only for instruments belonging to FVOCI portfolio upon the IFRS 9 transition.
+This exemption is applicable only for instruments belonging to FVOCI portfolio.
 The following criteria are approved for each stage for Bonds residual maturity of the financial instrument.

-Stage 1 Stage 2 Stage 3 Debt with no significant credit quality deterioration Investment grade debts Debt with significant increase in PD since origination Defaulted Debt
+Stage 1 Stage 2 Stage 3 Debt with no significant credit quality deterioration Investment grade debts Debt with significant increase in PD since origination • Defaulted Debt